 Digital trends come and go – but everyday work still remains

-In this part two of the blog series we will examine the practical insight on automation and how you take advantage of it in smaller chunks to make it irresistible and relevant for your organization.
-We know that digital trends come and go but how will you tackle the every day work that still remains and take advantage of the ongoing automation and digitalization trend?
+In this first part of the blog series from Ouch to Outstanding in business automation, we will examine the practical insights on automation and how you take advantage of them in smaller chunks, to make it irresistible and relevant for your organization.
+We know that digital trends come and go, but how will you tackle the every day work that still remains and take advantage of the ongoing automation and digitalization trend?

-Automation is the big thing that will affect common business tasks tremendously and force to re-imagine the way we work.
+Automation is the big thing that will affect common business tasks tremendously and will force us to re-imagine the way we work.
 For the next decades, it will be all about automation.
-The classic departments HR, finance and IT will have to re-invent themselves to find out what they will actually do when more than half of your time spent is automated.
+The classic departments of HR, finance and IT will have to re-invent themselves to find out what they will actually do, when more than half of their time spent is automated.
 What would your department or organization do if you suddenly have more than half of your time to do something else?
-Before getting to that point where you will have to figure that out, there are some keys to get there faster.
+Before getting to the point where you will have to figure that out, there are some key elements to get there faster.

 Automation shouldn’t be a big project